Slides 📊

 4.3.1.
 Understanding Conditional Probability

-Conditional probability addresses how the probability of one event changes when we know that another event has occurred.
+Conditional probability addresses how the probability of one event changes when we know that another event occurs.
 It represents the revised probability assessment for an event based on new information.

-For example, if an AI model is trying to detect wolves in an image, knowing that the image contains large carnivores increases the probability that the image contains wolves.
-The additional information about large carnivores changes, or conditions, the probability assessment for wolves.
+For example, suppose an AI model is built to detect wolves in an image.
+If it also received input that the image contains large carnivores, then it would assign a higher probability to the presence of wolves than without this prior information.
+This additional information changes, or conditions, the probability assessment.

 Definition and Notation